-I frequently find there’s more than a little confusion over what ‘cloud’ actually means.
+I frequently find there’s more than a little confusion over what ‘cloud’ and ‘cloud platforms’ actually mean.
 So before we get into the relative product offerings, let me just quickly define terms.
 (Nothing so useful as a guide where you’re not quite sure what is being discussed).

 With pure SaaS platforms the application or platform itself is a cloud service – by which I mean that the infrastructure is made for the cloud.
 You can only interact through it with APIs, and rather than owning it, you pay to use the model and the platform sits in the cloud, where you interact or customise it as you wish.

 By contrast, a cloud-hosted model takes a pre-existing software application and offers a hosting service for it.
 This means, as with pure SaaS platforms, there is no need to set up the infrastructure.
 However, the platforms are modified for the cloud versions of an existing software.

 Vertical SaaS is a growing trend to support industries in their digital transformation, but what is it?
 Discover definitions and benefits.